mattymaloney/mattymaloney.github.io/_posts/2016-02-23-windows-file-copy-util.md

 Consider using Syncrify or DeltaCopy (probably DeltaCopy, because it's open-source and free) [Difference between Syncrify and DeltaCopy](http://web.synametrics.com/SyncrifyVsDeltaCopy.htm).
 For DeltaCopy, see [DeltaCopy - Rsync for Windows](http://www.aboutmyip.com/AboutMyXApp/DeltaCopy.jsp).
 As expected, it does run a service on the listening end of the connection.
 Actually, I think it's running the service on both ends of the connection.

+ZipPipe and unZipPipe are 2 perfect utilities for this.
+Definitely have to look at source code before trusting these though.
+[ON THE FLY COMPRESSION/UNCOMPRESSION IS EASY ON UNIX, BUT ALSO ON WINDOWS | Bienvenido/Welcome](https://jcarlossaez1.wordpress.com/2005/10/21/on-the-fly-compressionuncompression-is-easy-on-unix-but-also-on-windows/)

 ---